Vy: History

 By 2002, the Bondevik's Second Cabinet wanted to further deregulate the Norwegian railway sector, and made NSB a limited company NSB AS on 1 July.
 NSB had been through a process of making the company more of a corporation, with the IT section made the subsidiary Arrive and the maintenance transformed to Mantena.
 NSB also purchased part of the Swedish Tågkompaniet while the old freight train section NSB Gods was transformed to CargoNet.
 45% of the subsidiary was then sold to the Statens Järnvägar successor Green Cargo.
 In 2004, the government also split NSB Gardermobanen in two, deleting the companies debt, transferring the track it owned to Jernbaneverket and the train operations to a new, government-owned enterprise, the Airport Express Train.

-On 24 April 2019, NSB was renamed Vygruppen and rebranded as Vy (it is a Scandinavian word meaning vision, outlook, overview or prospect).
+On 24 April 2019, NSB was renamed Vygruppen and trades as Vy (a Scandinavian word meaning vision, outlook, overview or prospect).
 According to a survey by the Language Council of Norway, the name change was only supported by 7% of Norwegians.